Philippine Heart Center

 The Philippine Heart Center is a hospital in Central, Quezon City, Philippines, specializing in the treatment of heart ailments.
-It was established in 1975.
+It was established on February 14, 1975.

 Background

 The Philippine Heart Center is a hospital specializing in the treatment of heart ailments.
 It has rooms for paying patients and charity patients and admits more than 14,000 patients every year, including 3,300 that undergo heart surgery.
 It holds regular training programs for medical professionals.
 It as one of the busiest congenital heart surgery centers in Asia, according to its website.
-It is currently headed by cardiologist Joel M. Abanilla.
+It is currently headed by cardiothoracic surgeon Dr. Avenilo L. Aventura, Jr.

 History

-The Philippine Heart Center was established through Presidential Decree No. 673 issued by president Ferdinand E. Marcos in 1975.
+The Philippine Heart Center was established through Presidential Decree No. 673 issued by president Ferdinand E. Marcos on February 14, 1975.
 The building is identified with what is referred to as the Marcoses' "edifice complex," defined by architect Gerard Lico as "an obsession and compulsion to build edifices as a hallmark of greatness."
 The hospital was built using 50% of the national health budget, according to Senator Jose W. Diokno, "while around the country, Filipinos were dying of curable illnesses like TB [tuberculosis], whooping cough, and dysentery."

 Its original name was the Philippine Heart Center for Asia and was changed to its current form in 1975.
 The first patient to be admitted to the PHC was Imelda Francisco, on April 14, 1975.